A Quick Introduction of Linux Filesystem

-This brief tutorial provides a quick introduction to Linux filesystems for new users and students who are not familiar with Linux.
+This brief tutorial briefly introduces Linux filesystems for new users and students unfamiliar with Linux.

-If you’re a student or new user looking for a Linux system to start learning on, the easiest place to start is Ubuntu Linux OS.
+If you’re a student or new user looking for a Linux system to start learning on, the most accessible place to start is Ubuntu Linux OS.
 It’s a great Linux operating system for Linux beginners.

 Ubuntu is an open-source Linux operating system that runs on desktops, laptops, servers, and other devices.